yurkov74/flask-tutorial/README.md

 Main folders
 - flaskr/, a Python package containing your application code and files.
+- flaskr/templates, templates are files that contain static data as well as placeholders for dynamic data.
+A template is rendered with specific data to produce a final document.
+Flask uses the Jinja template library to render templates.
+- flaskr/static, static files for our web app.
 - tests/, a directory containing test modules.
 - venv/, a Python virtual environment where Flask and other dependencies are installed.